 At a Glance

-There is an opportunity for digital health returns, but companies must respond to a saturating market by focusing on improving the customer experience while at the same time optimizing the business model of existing healthcare giants.
+There are opportunities for digital health returns, but companies must respond to a saturating market by focusing on improving the customer experience while at the same time optimizing the business model of existing healthcare giants.

-Jahani and Associates recommends digital health companies focus on 4 major intangible assets to accomplish the value goals listed above:
+Jahani and Associates recommends digital health companies focus on four major intangible assets to accomplish the value goals listed above:

 - Create a revenue model driven by customer engagement.
-Digital health companies are much close to their consumers than traditional healthcare companies
+Digital health companies are much closer to their consumers than traditional healthcare companies.

-- Create a scalable and flexible business model that responds to seasonality, subscription fee, and access fee changes
+- Create a scalable and flexible business model that responds to seasonality, subscription fees, and access fee changes.

-- Consistently provide regulatory compliant solutions in response to existing and expected reforms such as HIPAA 1 and 2, HITECH, ACA, and BPCI
+- Consistently provide regulatory compliant solutions in response to existing and expected reforms such as HIPAA one and two, HITECH, ACA, and BPCI.